omanges/handzap_hindu/README.md

 Step 1 :- Navigate to the root of the project directory.

+Step 2 :- Extract the elasticsearch-5.6.14.zip

-Step 2 :- Then navigate to elasticsearch-5.6.14 directory.
+Step 3 :- Then navigate to elasticsearch-5.6.14 directory.

-Step 3 :- Run the following command :-
+Step 4 :- Run the following command :-

 Command :- ./bin/elasticsearch